Providence Stadium

 The Providence Stadium, also known as the Guyana National Stadium, is a leading cricketing venue located in Providence, near Georgetown, Guyana.

-Built in 2006 and opened in 2007 specifically for the ICC World Cup, it has since hosted memorable 2007 WC Super-8 games.
+Built in 2006 and opened in 2007 specifically for the ICC World Cup, it had hosted the memorable 2007 WC Super-8 games.

 The stadium boasts modern facilities and can be converted for multi-use, including football and rugby, making it a versatile addition to Guyana's sporting infrastructure.